 Some cases may take up to ten months, depending on the level of malocclusion, but that’s still much faster than traditional orthodontics.
 For more complex cases, Six Month Smiles also offers proprietary clear braces, featured in our full review here.

 How Does Six Month Smiles Work?

-During your initial consultation, your chosen dentist will take photos and x-rays of your teeth to determine your candidacy for treatment.
+Your first move is to find a local dentist who offers Six Month Smiles.
+This dentist will take photos and X-rays of your teeth during your initial consultation to determine your candidacy for treatment.
 If you’re a good fit, they will also take impressions of your teeth before sending everything to Six Month Smiles’ lab.

 Is Six Month Smiles a Good Option?
 Our Perspective.

-In this review, we’ll evaluate Six Month Smiles based on five elements: effectiveness, affordability, convenience, appearance, and customer support.
+In this review, we’ll focus on Six Month Smiles clear aligners and evaluate them based on five elements: effectiveness, affordability, convenience, appearance, and customer support.
 We’ve provided a lot more detail on how the treatment stacks up category by category, but here’s a quick summary of the biggest pros and cons:

 Six Month Smiles Pros

 - With an average treatment time of six months, Six Month Smiles is one of the most efficient in-office treatments available.